 The first three of these ingredients are preservatives that have been linked to increased cancer risk, while the last two aren’t harmful per se, but provide no nutritional value, indicating a low quality recipe.

 Foods which depend on fibrous fillers with low nutritional value are not likely to be of a high quality.
 Look out for fillers such as rice bran, hulls, corn brand, and wheat mill run.
 These ingredients don’t add much to the food except volume, indicating it has been cheaply made.
 Although dogs do need fiber in their diets, this should come from whole grains and vegetables.
+For more options, check out our detailed review of high fiber dog food.

 As we have seen, choosing a healthy and nutritious food for your dog can be a surprisingly tricky business.
 However, by following our guide, we’re confident you’ll find yourself equipped with the information you need to make a healthy choice.